alanxoc3/concards/README.md

 2 sided, so let's create a new flashcard that separates a question and answer with the pipe symbol:
 ```
-#: What is a great way to decrease the effects of the forgetting curve?
+#: {Spending time every day to review previously learned information} is a great way to decrease the effects of the forgetting curve. :#
- | Spending time every day to review previously learned information. :#
 ```

 Any number of sides are supported, so creating a 3 sided flashcard is a piece of cake:
 ```
-#: What are Newton's 3 laws of motion?
- | 1.
-An object at rest stays at rest unless acted upon.
+#: Newton's 1st law of motion is "{an object at rest stays at rest unless acted upon}".
- | 2.
-Force is equal to mass times acceleration.
+#: Newton's 2st law of motion is "{force is equal to mass times acceleration}".
- | 3.
-For every action, there is an equal and opposite reaction. :#
+#: Newton's 3st law of motion is "{for every action, there is an equal and opposite reaction}".
+:#
 ```

 You can either create new blocks for each card, or you can keep them in the same block.
 This creates 2 cards:
 ```
-#: Who published the first flashcards? | Favell Lee Mortimer
+#: Who published the first flashcards? : Favell Lee Mortimer
-#: When were the first flashcards published? | 1834 :#
+#: When were the first flashcards published? : 1834
+:#

+#: {Favell Lee Mortimer} published the first flashcards in {1834}.
+:#
 ```

 ### Reversible Cards